xebia/gdex24-event-portal/index.md

           <p class="mt-2 text-3xl font-bold tracking-tight text-white sm:text-4xl">The story</p>
           <p class="mt-6 text-lg leading-8 text-gray-300 text-justify">In 2017 the makers of GDEX created the <a href="https://globaldevopsbootcamp.com">Global DevOps Bootcamp</a> which was held in 2019 for the last time.
 In 2019 GDBC had 10.000 people joining the event in 92 venues in 32 countries all over the world.
 A true global community event.
           </p>
           <p class="mt-6 text-lg leading-8 text-gray-300 text-justify">The Global DevOps experience follows a similar concept.
 The Global DevOps Experience is an "Event out of the box" and follows the sun.
-We will start in New Zealand and will end the event 36 hours later in Seattle.
-This means you can join anywhere and get the same experience!
+An event where the worlds of DevOps, Platform Engineering, Developer Experience (DevEx) and AI come together!
           </p>
+          <p class="mt-6 text-lg leading-8 text-gray-300 text-justify">This one-day event will be hosted by many venues all over the world and is more than an event.
+It is an experience!
+Participants will be part of a team in a fictious company, Globoticket, and help them to overcome some difficult and relevant challenges in the field of Platform Engineering, DevOps with GitHub and Azure, and Software Development with AI.</p>
+          <p class="mt-6 text-lg leading-8 text-gray-300 text-justify">People will be introduced in using GitHub Codespaces, Copilot and Advanced Security.
+THey will learn to deploy their software in a controlled manner and use tools like Azure OpenAI and Semantic Kernel to come up with creative solutions to save Globoticket.
+          The event is all about learning and experiencing the latest and greatest tools and lower the barrier to use this during the day-to-day job.</p>
+          <p class="mt-6 text-lg leading-8 text-gray-300 text-justify">The event is hosten in 40 venues around the world.
+Because GDEX is an event out of the box, the partipicpants get a fully fedged working environment on GitHub and Azure to drectly get started with the real work.</p>
         </div>
       </div>
       <!-- Current venues -->